V-YOP/krita-script-type-hint/README.md

 6. modify `build.py`, setup variable `XML_PATH` and `PLUGIN_PATH` to corresponding path
 7. run `python build.py`, then `krita.pyi` will be generated in `PLUGIN_PATH`

-# limitation

-Some class have real super class like `QObject`, but protocol is not allowed to have such a super class, dont know how to solve it.

 # TODO

 - [ ] class comment format